mttschltz/kittythinks/content/business-and-productivity-book-notes.md

 “If it doesn’t work, stop.”

-Deliberate practise in business is wrought with myths such as a “I can’t” mindset, the idea that repetition is good and if one just tries hard enough, one will get better.
+Deliberate practice in business is wrought with myths such as a “I can’t” mindset, the idea that repetition is good and if one just tries hard enough, one will get better.

-The truth is that improvement is possible, that trying new things avoids stagnation and if one isn’t improving, one is practising the wrong way.
+The truth is that improvement is possible, that trying new things avoids stagnation and if one isn’t improving, one is practicing the wrong way.

-Knowledge versus Skill – deliberate practise emphasises DOING over simple information gathering
+Knowledge versus Skill – deliberate practice emphasizes DOING over simple information gathering

-Interactive component always work better than didactive ones , e.g. lecture versus discussion.
+Interactive component always work better than didactic ones , e.g. lecture versus discussion.

 “Remember: if your mind is wandering or you’re relaxed and just having fun, you probably won’t improve.”

-Example: Amateur runners tend to daydream or focus on more pleasant tasks, while elite runners stay focused on their body and imagine the best form for each step (and thus recognise mistakes).
+Example: Amateur runners tend to daydream or focus on more pleasant tasks, while elite runners stay focused on their body and imagine the best form for each step (and thus recognize mistakes).

 Thus, “it is better to train at 100% effort for less time, than at 70% effort for a longer period.”